alexanderclin/bitbar-gmail-notifier/README.md

     - Otherwise manually create a project and save credentials
 6. Symlink `bitbar-gmail-notifier.30s.sh` into your bitbar plugins folder.

+## Running the Plugin
+1. Add `config.json` to the secrets folder (default `bitbar-gmail-notifier-secrets`).
+Formatting details are in `bitbar-gmail-notifier-impl.py`
+2. When the plugin first start it will open Sign In pages for each user you added.
+Make sure to sign in with the same order as what you have in `config.json`

 ## Config
 - Config is in `bitbar-gmail-notifier-impl.py`.